Please Note: This is Ep.7

-There was a period of a few years where he would be gone for days at a time, either running the convenience store in Surrey (then we’d only see him on school holidays when we went there and helped in the shop, or on Sundays when he closed the shop and drove home to see us), or trying to make a business work somewhere else in the country, like Staffordshire (then he was gone for three to four days a week).
+There was a period of a few years where he would be gone for days at a time, either running the convenience store in Surrey (then we’d only see him on school holidays when we went there and helped in the shop, or on Sunday afternoons when he closed the shop early and drove home to see us), or trying to make a business work somewhere else in the country, like Staffordshire (then he was gone for three to four days a week).
 It was my father’s dream to become a millionaire, to live in a house like the ones we’d sometimes been invited to for dinner parties, and to drive a car like the ones he saw in other people’s driveways.

 He would also spend a lot of time at his friends’ house up the road, they were a married couple who had kids too.
 My brother and I used to be close to them as kids, but that all changed when the old man died; all of a sudden, we felt somewhat uncomfortable around each other.

 I felt sure my dad liked that family better than us because sometimes, when I hadn’t seen him for days and I walked home from school knowing that my dad was due to come back that evening, I’d see his car parked outside their house.